-- Forty percent (40%) based on the percentage of secondary students who graduated with a high school diploma or who attained one (1) or more of the following credentials in the previous school year: a postsecondary degree, as defined in section 33-2401(7), Idaho Code; a workforce readiness and career technical education (CTE) diploma, as defined in section 33-526, Idaho Code; dual credits aligned to CTE coursework or the general education matriculation (GEM) framework, as defined and approved by the division of career technical education; college credits earned through advanced placement exams; enrollment in a registered apprenticeship program; or technical or industrial certificates as approved by the division of career technical education.
+- (ii) Forty percent (40%) for secondary outcomes, with half of such amount based on improvement in graduation rates or exceeding the statewide graduation rate and distributed according to the number of graduates.
+The other half of such amount shall be based on students who attained one (1) or more of the following credentials in the previous school year: a postsecondary degree, as defined in section 33-2401(7), Idaho Code; a workforce readiness and career technical education (CTE) diploma, as defined in section 33-526, Idaho Code; dual credits earned that align with CTE coursework or the general education matriculation (GEM) framework, as defined and approved by the division of career technical education; college credits earned through advanced placement exams; enrollment in a registered apprenticeship program; or technical or industrial certificates as approved by the division of career technical education.
 School districts and public charter schools serving students in grades 9 through 12 shall receive a minimum of six thousand dollars (\$6,000).
 All funds received pursuant to this subparagraph shall be utilized to implement secondary college and career readiness initiatives.
 The state department of education shall provide support in measuring, training, and providing frameworks for implementing secondary college and career initiatives in line with outcomes-based funding. - (iii) Economically disadvantaged students shall count as one and seventy-five hundredths (1.75) students for the purpose of calculating the distribution of the funds in subparagraphs (i) and (ii) of this paragraph. - (iv) Effective July 1, 2025, the amount specified for outcomesbased funding shall include a portion from discretionary funding not to exceed ten percent (10%) of the total outcomes-based funding amount and shall increase an additional ten percent (10%) each year through fiscal year 2028. - (v) The state department of education shall compile and review performance data for the calculated measures for each school district and public charter school annually to improve the calculated measures.
-The house and senate education committees shall review the program during the 2028 legislative session and evaluate the program's performance using the compiled data from the state department of education and provide a recommendation to the joint finance-appropriations committee regarding any changes that should be made.
-The house and senate education committees shall review the program every five (5) years thereafter. - $\frac{\text{(s)}}{\text{(t)}}$ For mastery-based education as provided for in section 33-1632, Idaho Code; - (t) (u) For pay for success contracting as provided in section 33-125B, Idaho Code; and - $\frac{(u)}{(v)}$ Any additional amounts as required by statute to effect administrative adjustments or as specifically required by the provisions of any bill of appropriation;
+Based on this data and findings, during the 2028 session, the house and senate education committees shall conduct a policy review of outcomes-based funding and provide a recommendation to the joint finance-appropriations committee about future funding.
+The house and senate education committees shall review the program every five (5) years thereafter. - (s) (t) For mastery-based education as provided for in section 33-1632, Idaho Code;

+(t) (u) For pay for success contracting as provided in section 33-125B, Idaho Code; and to secure the total educational support distribution funds.

+(u) (v) Any additional amounts as required by statute to effect administrative adjustments or as specifically required by the provisions of any bill of appropriation;